-Quizzes (5 Quizzes @ 100 pts each; 500 points)
+Quizzes (5 Quizzes @ 150 pts each; 750 points)

 On the day after each unit of material, we will have a short quiz.
-These quizzes will cover the material addressed in the assigned readings.
-These quizzes will help you better understand the basic concepts of the class.
+These quizzes will cover the material addressed in the assigned reading out of the Ashcraft text.
+The purpose of this quiz is to help you better understand the basic concepts of the class.
 Each quiz will consist of a brief Q/A session; each student taking the quiz individually; a re-take of the quiz in small groups; and a larger group discussion to increase understanding.
-Your quiz grade will be calculated by the following formula:
+Your grade for each quiz will be calculated by the following formula: